dev-ay/LiveProject/README.md

 * 3157-Set TempSchedule/Create DateCreated to the current time
 * 3168-Remove the Payperiods/Details view
 * 3172-Implement Schedule/Create modal
+* 3174-Add a one week FullCalendar to the TempSchedule/Create view
 * 3178-Make Event model End property nullable
 * 3206-Revise the ScheduleTemplate model
 * 3176-Implement message-all feature in TimeOffEvent controller